DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Method

 \subsection{Human Mesh Recovery}

-Unlike prior methods relying on heterogeneous multi-modal cues (\eg, 2D/3D keypoints, silhouettes) with hand-tuned loss weights, we use the multi-view SMPL-X proxies as uniform dense correspondences.
-Each foreground pixel is assigned semantic parts and UV coordinates on the SMPL-X surface, turning fitting into a single 2D reprojection problem.
+Our dense proxies provide far richer constraints than sparse keypoints: each foreground pixel carries a semantic part label and UV coordinate on the SMPL-X surface, offering dense coverage across the entire visible body.

 Given proxies $\{\mathbf{P}_v\}$ from all views, we compute the reprojection loss over all foreground pixels.
 Let $\text{fg}(v)$ denote foreground pixels in view $v$.
-For each pixel $x\!\in\!\text{fg}(v)$, we extract its semantic part label and UV coordinate from the proxy $\mathbf{P}_v(x)$.
-We then locate the corresponding mesh face via the part label and use barycentric interpolation to obtain the 3D point on the SMPL-X surface parameterized by $\Theta$.
-This 3D point is projected back to the image plane using camera parameters $\mathcal{C}_v$, and the pixel-space L2 distance $d(x)$ between the projected location and the original pixel $x$ serves as the reprojection error (see Algorithm~1 in supplementary for full details).
-The reprojection loss is:
+For each pixel $x\!\in\!\text{fg}(v)$, we map it to a 3D point on the SMPL-X surface via its proxy label and UV coordinate, and compute the L2 reprojection error $d(x)$ between the projected surface point and the original pixel (see Algorithm~1 in supplementary).
+The reprojection loss, weighted by the per-pixel reliability map $\mathbf{W}_v$ (\cref{eq:pixel_weight}), is: